Let a Stockton Family Lawyer Identify Solutions to Your Complicated Family and Divorce Matters

 It’s worth noting that default judgment requires an assessment of the evidence before a decision is made concerning custody, support, and property division.
 Despite this, it will almost certainly favor the filing party, as the spouse who fails to respond (with an answer to the divorce filing) waives their right to make arguments regarding custody, support, and property division.

-Contact MCJG for Family Law Assistance
+Contact MCJG for Assistance By a Top Stockton Family Lawyer

 Whether you are struggling with a divorce, a child custody case, or other family law matter, you should feel confident that you’ll be treated with compassion and respect throughout such a sensitive process.